 Hashtags don't have to be about a topic; they can also encapsulate a mood in your post.
 For example, if you post about winning a prize, you could use the hashtags #soexcited and #lovewinning!
 Hashtags can also be sarcastic, ironic, or funny.

-You can include more than one hashtag in your Tweet, if appropriate, but beware of using too many hashtags.
-Once you get above three hashtags, or when your post has more hashtags than text in it, your post begins to look like spam and may turn off your readers.
+You can include more than one hashtag in your Tweet, but beware of using too many.
+Once you get above three hashtags, or when your post has more hashtags than text in it, your post begins to look spammy, which may turn off your readers.

 You can insert a hashtag at the beginning, middle, or end of your post.
 Here's an example of a Tweet with a hashtag in the body of the message:

 Confused by #Twitter slang?
 "Twitter Terms for Beginners" explains all of the jargon you need to know:

 In the example above, "#Twitter" is a hashtag.